ravidziv/academic-kickstart/content/home/experience.md

   location = "Israel"
   date_start = "2016-01-01"
   date_end = ""
-  description = """
-  Perceptual learning framework using DNNs.
-  * Development of models for perceptual learning in DNNs.
-  * Development of transfer learning algorithms in DNNs which are biologically plausible.
+  description = """Development of models for perceptual and transfer learning in DNNs, which are biologically plausible. """
-  """

 [[experience]]